Potential Students

 Dear Prospective Student,

 What are you interested in?
 Are you genuinely interested in marine and/or evolutionary biology?
 If not, then none of the hard work required to become a professional biologist will be worth it.
-As your mentor, I would drive us both crazy trying to get you to do the things (reading journals, going to talk, gathering and analyzing data) that anyone who was really into wants to be doing right now.
-If you’re not sure about your answer to this question, here are two more: Do you ever wake up in the middle of the night with an idea of how something might work and passionately hope that no one else has done the research needed to answer it (so that you can)?
+Any worthwhile mentor would drive themselves (and you) crazy trying to get you to do the things (reading journals, going to talk, gathering and analyzing data) that anyone who was really into it wants to be doing right now.
+If you’re unsure of your answer to this question, try two more: Do you ever wake up with an idea of how something might work and passionately hope that no one else has done the research needed to answer it (so that you can)?
 Do you wonder about how little you could do and still get your Ph.D.?
-If you answered no to the first one and yes to the latter, my lab is not the place for you (and you should reconsider grad school).
+If you answered no to the first one and yes to the latter, you should reconsider grad school.

 Why do you want a graduate degree?
 The outlook for employment in the basic sciences, particularly at research universities, is modest at best.
-Fewer than half of new Ph.D.’s obtain academic positions of the sort for which universities have traditionally trained graduate students.
+Fewer than half of new Ph.D.’s obtain academic positions.
 On the other hand, opportunities for biologists outside of traditional academia (in government, industry, NGOs, and the like) are growing.
-So ask yourself: What sort of position do I ultimately want?
-What skills must I acquire to excel (I won’t settle for “be competent”) at that position?
+Ask yourself: What sort of position do I ultimately want?
+What skills must I acquire to excel (don’t settle for “be competent”) at that position?

-What would I expect of you?
+Given that you properly check the above boxes, what should you be doing in grad school?
 Graduate education is about becoming an independent scientist.
 This means knowing the background in your field and in related ones, being aware of emerging ideas and approaches, generating interesting yet answerable questions about how life works, and sharing your findings with others.
 You also must know how to make convincing arguments to funding agencies to provide the financial support for these activities.
-All of these things require self-motivation and organization.
+These things require self-motivation and organization.

-To succeed, then, I would expect you to read the literature broadly, attend and present at scientific meetings and departmental seminars, and devote yourself to learning the tools of this trade.
+To succeed, you should read the literature broadly, attend and present at scientific meetings and departmental seminars, and devote yourself to learning the tools of this trade.
 You should also develop a knowledge of the natural history of the taxon or geographical region that your work focuses on.
-Most importantly, I will expect you to hone your oral and written communications skills.
-You get professional credit for having mastered these skills by writing successful proposals and publishing papers in high-quality journals, so I would expect you to pursue these ends soon and often.
-Finally, the operative unit of selection here is neither just you nor just me, but the lab as a whole, so I would expect you to be a good colleague by helping to maintain lab morale and lab hygiene and by contributing intellectually to the projects of others.
+Most importantly, you will need to hone your oral and written communication skills.
+You earn professional credit for having mastered these skills by writing successful proposals and publishing papers in high-quality journals, so you should pursue those ends soon and often.
+Finally, science is not a solo endeavor, so you should build a network of peers who can help guide your work just as you help them.

-Once again, thanks for your interest and best of luck in all your future endeavors.
+Thanks for your interest, best of luck in all your future endeavors, and I hope I see you out there somewhere.

 Mike